LIVING ON THE GOLD COAST

 Metropolitan areas are divided into zones and your ticket type and cost depends on which zone you are going to travel in and for how long.
 Tickets can be bought at train stations, on buses, and at news agencies.
 Hope College students can arrive in Brisbane Airport & travel by train or coach to the Gold Coast, or you may wish to arrive at Sydney Airport and change flights and fly directly to the Gold Coast Airport.
 Coaches & Taxis are available from the Gold Coast Airport.
 Transport to Hope College is by Surfside Bus lines which run Routes 750 and 753 through Varsity Lakes.

-Tourist students may drive in Australia on a valid overseas drivers licence but if the document is not in the English language the visitor must carry a translation with the permit.
-An international driving licence is not sufficient by itself.
+Tourist students may drive in Australia on a valid overseas drivers license but if the document is not in the English language the visitor must carry a translation with the permit.
+An international driving license is not sufficient by itself.
 The speed limit is 50km/h in residential and commercial areas or where otherwise indicated.
 A 100kmh speed limit on highways or where otherwise indicated.

 SHOPPING, ENTERTAINMENT, AND RECREATION

-Shopping centres usually include a supermarket for buying food and household items, clothing and shoe stores, travel agents, banks, restaurants and coffee shops, pharmacies, book and photographic shops, jewelers, a medical centre, and other such amenities.
+Shopping centers usually include a supermarket for buying food and household items, clothing and shoe stores, travel agents, banks, restaurants and coffee shops, pharmacies, book and photographic shops, jewelers, a medical center, and other such amenities.
 Credit cards and charge cards are widely accepted when purchasing goods and services.
 The most commonly accepted cards are Visa, MasterCard, and American Express.
 Australia’s major

-Australia’s major centres and capital cities have world-class shopping facilities.
-On the Gold Coast we have several major shopping centres: Pacific Fair, Australia Fair, Robina Shopping Centre, Stockland Burleigh Heads.
-Part-time positions are available at many of the centres for students.
+Australia’s major centers and capital cities have world-class shopping facilities.
+On the Gold Coast, we have several major shopping centers: Pacific Fair, Australia Fair, Robina Shopping Centre, Stockland Burleigh Heads.
+Part-time positions are available at many of the centers for students.

 General shopping hours 9.00 am – 5.30 pm.
 7 days a week Thursday Late night shopping until 9.00 pm